19hours/sg-statutes/Acts/Intellectual Property Office of Singapore Act.md

 “Chief Executive” means the Chief Executive of the Office appointed under section 10 and includes any person acting in that capacity;

-“Copyright Tribunal” means the Copyright Tribunal established under Part VII of the Copyright Act (Cap.
+“Copyright Tribunal” means a Copyright Tribunal established under Part VII of the Copyright Act (Cap.
 63);

+[23/2009 wef 31/12/2009]

 “debenture” includes debenture stock;